-- conduct annual anonymous teammate surveys to evaluate our culture and assess teammate engagement, innovation, trust and commitment, along with additional surveys to get feedback on timely or important workforce issues; - established a teammate advisory group with teammates across different levels and business/functional areas to provide feedback on our culture, programs, benefits, policies, and other issues; - provide teammates with professional development and skills training on a wide range of topics through our electronic learning platform, which includes e-learning, job aids, videos, instructor-led, and on-the-job practice supported by trained mentors; - offer an Employee Stock Ownership Plan that allows eligible teammates to acquire shares of our common stock; and - encourage our teammates' professional development and reimburse eligible tuition expenses up to an annual limit.
+- conduct annual anonymous teammate surveys to evaluate our culture and assess teammate engagement, innovation, trust and commitment, along with additional surveys to get feedback on timely or important workforce issues; - established a teammate advisory group with teammates across different levels and business/functional areas to provide feedback on our culture, programs, benefits, policies, and other issues; - provide teammates with professional development and skills training on a wide range of topics through our learning management system and/or learning experience platform, which includes e-learning, job aids, videos, instructor-led, and on-thejob practice supported by trained mentors; - offer a 401(k) Plan that includes both a Company match and Company contributions to an Employee Stock Ownership Plan that allows eligible teammates to acquire shares of our common stock; and - encourage our teammates' professional development and reimburse eligible tuition expenses up to an annual limit.

-Diversity, Equity and Inclusion
+Diversity, Equity, Inclusion, and Belonging

 We are committed to hiring diverse talent, fostering an inclusive environment, promoting people on their merits, and treating everyone with respect and dignity.
 We believe that a diverse workforce is important to our success.
-As of December 31, 2022, approximately 65% of our teammates were women and approximately 23% of our teammates self-identified as minorities.
-To support diversity, equity and inclusion efforts, we:
+As of December 31, 2023, approximately 65% of our teammates were women and approximately 22% of our teammates self-identified as minorities.
+To support diversity, equity, inclusion, and belonging efforts, we:

-- maintain equal employment opportunity, anti-discrimination and anti-harassment policies that prohibit discrimination based on protected classifications and require that all teammates treat each other with respect; - maintain an online portal that allows teammates to raise workplace concerns and complaints anonymously and related policies and procedures that seek to ensure appropriate, retaliation-free handling of workplace concerns and complaints; - established a Diversity, Equity and Inclusion Council led by the Bank's President and includes a crossfunctional group of teammates from diverse backgrounds, that manages our efforts to create a more diverse, equitable, and inclusive workplace; - require teammates to participate in e-learning courses created by external experts in workplace diversity, inclusion, and sensitivity, to educate teammates on issues such as cultural sensitivity and unconscious bias; - established a Summer Diversity Internship Program and partner with historically black colleges and universities within our footprint to seek to introduce more diversity to banking; - provide financial support to organizations within our communities that promote diversity, equity and inclusion; - seek to identify and develop partnerships with business enterprises that are majority owned, operated and controlled by minorities, women, LGBTQ+ individuals, veterans, service-disabled veterans, and people with disabilities, as well as small and disadvantaged business enterprises; and - established Employee Resource Groups, in which we welcome all teammates and allies to join, including the Women's Inclusion Network; Allies of Individuals Differently Abled; AUB Gets Vets; and Black Teammates United in Leadership and Development, all of which offer professional development opportunities such as mentoring, skill building and partnering to acquire talent and meet business goals.
+- maintain equal employment opportunity, anti-discrimination and anti-harassment policies that prohibit discrimination based on protected classifications and require that all teammates treat each other with respect; - maintain an online portal that allows teammates to raise workplace concerns and complaints anonymously and related policies and procedures that seek to ensure appropriate, retaliation-free handling of workplace concerns and complaints; - have a Diversity, Equity, Inclusion, and Belonging Council co-chaired by the Bank's Chief Executive Officer and the Bank's Chief Human Resources Officer, which includes a cross-functional group of teammates from diverse backgrounds, that manages our efforts to create a more diverse, equitable, and inclusive workplace; - require teammates to participate in e-learning courses created by external experts in workplace diversity, inclusion, and sensitivity, to educate teammates on issues such as cultural sensitivity and unconscious bias; - run a Summer Diversity Internship Program and partner with historically black colleges and universities within our footprint to seek to introduce more diversity to banking; - · provide financial support to organizations within our communities that promote diversity, equity and inclusion;

+- seek to identify and develop partnerships with business enterprises that are majority owned, operated and controlled by minorities, women, LGBTQ+ individuals, veterans, service-disabled veterans, and people with disabilities, as well as small and disadvantaged business enterprises; and - have Employee Resource Groups that all teammates and allies are welcome to join, including the Women's Inclusion Network; Allies of Individuals Differently Abled; AUB Gets Vets; AUB Out & Proud; Caring for Caregivers; and Black Teammates United in Leadership and Development, all of which offer professional development opportunities such as mentoring, skill building and partnering to acquire talent and meet business goals.